 Technology Platform CHyN Clean room

-The clean room coordinator serves as the central communication interface between users, staff, facility management, and the management board.
-Additionally, the coordinator oversees day-to-day operations and ensures smooth and efficient usage processes.
+The clean room coordinator acts as the central point of contact between users, staff, facility management, and the board, and is responsible for daily operations and ensuring efficient facility use.

 Content